Deadly knife attack near church in French city of Nice leaves at least three dead | DW | 29.10.2020

 It is believed that the attacker was acting alone and police are not thought to be searching for other assailants.

-In the city of Avignon, police said they shot a second person dead after he threatened passers-by with a weapon, also shouting "Allahu Akbar."
+Also on Thursday, in the city of Avignon, police said they shot a second person dead after he threatened passers-by with a weapon, also shouting "Allahu Akbar."
+Meanwhile, a man in the Saudi Arabian city of Jiddah reportedly stabbed and wounded a guard at the French consulate.

 Read more: The French battle for freedom of speech: 'It's all about the principle'